ElWanderer/kOS_scripts/documentation/lib_orbit_match_readme.md

 The description here could use some of the diagrams I drew in my notebook when I was trying to understand this!

+#### `nodeFromVector(node_vector, n_time IS TIME:SECONDS)`

+This function will generate a manoeuvre node to change the active vessel's velocity at `universal_timestamp` by the input `node_vector`.
+The vector is converted to prograde, radial-out and normal components, so that a node can be created.

+If not specified, the default value for `universal_timestamp` is the current time, i.e. `TIME:SECONDS`.

+#### `nodeToVector(final_vector, universal_timestamp)`

+This function will generate a manoeuvre node to change the active vessel's velocity at `universal_timestamp` to match the input `final_vector`.

+It is similar to `nodeFromVector()` (and ends up calling it) but the input vector is different. `final_vector` is the desired velocity vector following the burn.

+If not specified, the default value for `universal_timestamp` is the current time, i.e. `TIME:SECONDS`.

 #### `nodeMatchAtNode(universal_timestamp, orbit_normal_vector, at_ascending)`

 This function generates a manoeuvre node to match inclination with the orbit plane defined by the input `orbit_normal_vector`, at either the ascending node or descending node depending on the value of `at_ascending`.
 If burnt, the node will effect a 'simple plane change', that is the magnitude of the orbital velocity after the burn should be (roughly) the same as it was before the burn: the only difference is the direction of that velocity.